mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 My top priority right now is to transition TinyPilot's fulfillment to a third-party logistics (3PL) vendor.
 The 3PL's job is to keep finished products in a warehouse and then, pick, pack, and ship products when orders arrive.

-It takes about a week for our products to move from TinyPilot's office to the 3PL warehouse and get processed into their inventory.
-To transition to the 3PL, we need to send a first batch of inventory that covers about a week of sales.
+It takes about a week to move products from our products to the 3PL vendor's warehouse into their systems.
+That means the first batch we send has to cover at least a week's worth of sales.

-Transitioning to a 3PL is a challenge because TinyPilot's fulfillment staff is working at nearly 100% capacity to build devices and fulfill orders as quickly as they come in.

-In order to transition to a 3PL, we need to build about 50 _extra_ devices that we can ship to them.
-The options I considered were:

-1. Decrease spending on ads so that fewer customers discover TinyPilot
-1. Increase prices so that fewer customers purchase
-1. Reduce time that the fulfillment staff spends on customer support
-1. Mark products as temporarily out of stock

-(1) was easy.
-It didn't make sense to keep speding money on ads if we couldn't keep up with our existing demand.

-(2) was technically easy, but I'm reluctant to turn TinyPilot into something customers perceive as expensive.
+The problem is that the Voyager 2a takes longer than our previous products to build.
+We were barely keeping up with existing demand, so doubling our output to get a week ahead would be near-impossible.

+I could have closed up shop for a week while we transitioned, but that's essentially forfeiting $10-20k in lost sales.

+Instead, I took a few measures to reduce sales volume and reduce load for the team responsible for fulfillment.

+First, I **decreased ad spending**.
+That was a no-brainer.
+There's no use spending money to attract new customers when we already have more demand than we can accomodate.

+Second, I **increased prices**.
+I did the price bumps in several rounds to see when sales would slow down, but they never really did.
+More on that [below](#how-elastic-is-the-demand-for-tinypilot).

+Third, I **pitched in on customer support**.
+The local staff covers assembly, fulfillment, and customer support.
+Time they spent on customer support was limiting how many devices they could build, so I took on customer support tickets as they arrived.
+Usually, I wait for staff to escalate exceptional cases to me.

 ## Interesting edge cases for fulfillment